benjaminabruzzo/darknet-yolov3/README.md

 'OPENMP=0'
 'DEBUG=0'

 Setting GPU=0 and OPENCV=0 turns off the build to ignore opencv and cuda/gpu processing.
+This installationg assumes ROS kinetic is already installed, which has opencv bundled.

 '#ARCH= -gencode arch=compute_30,code=sm_30 \ '
 '#-gencode arch=compute_35,code=sm_35 \  '